The Fundamentals of El Sistema: Which Inform and Guide El Sistema-inspired Programs

 10. Ambition and achievement.

 El Sistema work is more than merely good for young people.
 It aspires to transform young lives, and widely succeeds in setting a healthier, fuller trajectory for stressed young lives.
-In trying to distill the key element that makes that crucial difference in impact between being positive and being transformative, no single element alone is the catalyst, all the elements above are essential.
-However I am coming to conclude that the catalyst for such life-transformative impact is not just the aspiration for excellence, but the degree of hunger driving the aspiration for excellence; it always leans toward the highly-ambitious end of every opportunity, sometimes bordering on the outrageous to the norms of Western classical tradition.
+In trying to distill the key element that makes that crucial difference in impact between providing a positive experience and a life-transformative experience, no single element alone is the catalyst, all the elements above are essential.
+However I am coming to conclude that the catalyst for such life-transformative impact is not just the aspiration for excellence, but the degree of hunger driving the aspiration for excellence; it always leans toward the highly-ambitious end of every opportunity, sometimes bordering on the outrageous, according to the norms of Western classical tradition.
 What changes young lives is being a part of an aligned and committed community (teachers, students, community included) that reaches unreasonably high together, regularly, taking risks to achieve excellence that matters to them and to others.
 This cycle of ambitious yearning and achievement, repeated consistently for the sake of beauty and contribution to community, changes, over time, the thousands of small and larger choices a young person makes in creating her life.
 This builds to a belief in each youngster that he or she can take on really difficult challenges and succeed—challenges such as finishing school and avoiding dangerous options, developing lives of their own choosing.
 And the cycle of ambition and success that leads to new beliefs like that is fuelled by sustainable supply of accomplishment and joy.